geo741

 V. Required Texts

-There will be required texts for some seminar discussions.
+There will be some required texts for some seminar discussions.
 Students will be responsible for gaining access to these texts from UK Libraries.
 Consult the course calendar below for a reading schedule (subject to change).
 You are attending a research 1 university, taking classes with people who do original research.
 As such, you may have the opportunity to read journal articles and book chapters published by your professors.
 Professors are not paid royalties for these publications, but they are how information is disseminated for the academic community.

 VI.
 Assignments, Activities, and Grading